-Years ago, product designers realized that throwing new designs without consulting with the manufacturing team is a total waste of time.
+Years ago, product designers realized that throwing in new designs without consulting with the manufacturing team is a total waste of time.

 Recently, sales and marketing functions have also realized that it isn’t enough to coexist.
 A better way is to work together and generate greater value for the organization.

-In fact, 67% of marketers report that trying to increase their sale leads is their number one goal, while 91% of marketers agree that marketing efforts directly contribute to their revenue by 208% (Marketing Insider Group, 2019).
+In fact, 67% of marketers report that trying to increase their sales leads is their number one goal, while 91% of marketers agree that marketing efforts directly contribute to their revenue by 208% (Marketing Insider Group, 2019).